 Below are the summary charts of 37 games and 2 synthetic tests.
-Thirty-seven games compare the performance changes for the RTX 2070 and for the GTX 1060 SC from the last 416.94 GeForce drivers to the most recent 417.01 drivers.
+Thirty-seven games compare the driver progression of the RTX 2070 and the GTX 1060 SC from last month’s 416.34 (and 416.33) GeForce drivers to the most recent 416.94 drivers.
 The highest settings are always chosen and the settings are listed on the charts.
 The benches were run at 1920×1080 and at 2560×1440.
 Open each chart in a separate window or tab for best viewing.

-We note mostly incremental performance changes between the latest drivers and the older set with both cards, and the increases are generally as minor as the regressions.
-However, in a few cases we see slight performance increases with the newest drivers.
+We note mostly incremental improvements with the latest drivers over the older set with the Pascal GTX 1060, and they are generally positive with a rare regression.
+However, in some cases we see significant performance increases with Turing’s RTX 2070.

 Let’s head to our conclusion.

-We would recommend upgrading to the latest Game Ready 416.07 WHQL driver from any older driver set because there are generally stability or performance advantages for the newest games, depending on which game you are playing.
-We found the latest drivers to be stable overall, and we experienced no major performance issues while benching or playing any of our 37 games.
-However, if you are already on GeForce 416.94, we wouldn’t necessarily recommend that you upgrade unless you are playing Darksiders III.
+We would recommend upgrading to the latest Game Ready 416.94 driver from any previous driver set because there are generally advantages that are sometimes quite significant, depending on which game you are playing.
+We found the latest drivers to be stable overall, and we experienced no major performance issues while benching or playing any of our 37 games except with Wolfenstein: The New Colossus with our fully maxed-out settings.

-For many games in our benching suite, the GeForce 417.01 Software Edition may bring solid improvement in performance over last month’s drivers, however.
+For many games in our benching suite, the GeForce 416.94 Software Edition may bring solid improvement to the RTX 2070’s performance over last month’s drivers.
 The benefits generally outweigh the negatives and they are essential for playing some of the newer games including Battlefield V.

 Stay tuned, we are continuing to benchmark Turing with DXR reflections, and we will have another short performance evaluation later this week.
 In the meantime, join BTR’s Community for great tech discussions and also feel free to comment on this Performance Analysis in the comments section below.